jFarrow02/devops-bootcamp/ch10-kubernetes/14-managed-k8s-services.md

 ### Load Balancing K8s Cluster
 Configure Services and Ingress:
-1. Install and run INgressController on cluster:
+1. Install and run IngressController on cluster:
     - Cloud proider has own load balancer implementation
     - For Linode, it's NodeBalancer.
 Provides public IP address in front of app server(s)
     - Can secure your conection with SSL Cert: configure with cert-manager